haiwen/seafile/README.markdown

 Dropbox is good for file syncing and sharing, but is not an ideal place for collaboration.
 So we build Seafile, a better place for managing documents together.

-In Seafile, you can easily create groups with file syncing, wiki, discussion and tasks.
-It enables you easily collaborate around documents within a team.
+In Seafile, you can create groups with file syncing, wiki, discussion and tasks.
+It enables you to easily collaborate around documents within a team.
 In addition, it is open source.
 So you can build a private cloud freely for your organization.

 Feature Summary
 ===============